 In order to identify the most relevant non-financial topics, the Mondadori Group has updated its materiality analysis, in accordance with the principles set out by the GRI Sustainability Reporting Standards (GRI Standards), including the “Media Sector Disclosures”, defined in 2016 and 2014 respectively by the Global Reporting Initiative (GRI).

-The assessment of the topics from the Group’s perspective included an interview where, in the first phase, the material topics were addressed from a qualitative and contextual point of view; a questionnaire was then submitted fro the prioritization of material topics for the Mondadori Group.
+The process, from the Group’s perspective, included an interview where, in the first stage, the topics were addressed from a qualitative and scenario point of view; a questionnaire was then administered for the prioritization of topics for the Mondadori Group.

 The set of results has led to the identification of the non-financial aspects that are material and necessary to ensure an understanding of the Company’s activities, its performance, results and impact and, therefore, subject to reporting in the Mondadori Group’s NFS.

 The material aspects, as identified by the analysis, were brought to the attention of the Control and Risk Committee and the Board of Statutory Auditors, and are shown in the materiality matrix and in the following table.